 Austen Tayshus was born at Sydney’s first Comedy Store in Jamieson Street in 1981.
 He stood up for the first time after a fairly precarious delivery, in March of that year.

-By the following year, ‘AUSTRALIANA’ was ready to record and it was released by Regular Records through Warner music in June 1983.
+By 1982, ‘AUSTRALIANA’ was ready to record and it was released by Regular Records through Warner music in June 1983.
 It sold in excess of two hundred thousand copies, went double platinum and still holds the record for the highest selling Australian single ever.